 Using the library

-The Hirshhorn Museum Library’s Audio Archive is a repository of 306 digital audio files from 1969 to 2004 containing event recordings of the founding events of the Hirshhorn Museum and Sculpture Garden, plus interviews of renowned modern and contemporary artists, lectures and symposium focusing on significant themes in 20th century art.
-An index of recordings and preview clips are available at the link above, and full digital files may be accessed onsite at the Hirshhorn Library.
+The Hirshhorn Museum Library’s Audio Archive is a repository of 306 digital audio files from 1969 to 2004 containing event recordings of the founding events of the Hirshhorn Museum and Sculpture Garden, plus interviews of renowned modern and contemporary artists, lectures, and symposia focusing on significant themes in 20th-century art.
+An index of recordings and preview clips is available at the link above, and full digital files may be accessed onsite at the Hirshhorn Library.
 The original recordings are held by the Smithsonian Institution Archives.

 Museum history and rights and reproductions